Natural (Peter Andre song)

 "Natural" is the seventh and final single from English singer Peter Andre's second studio album, Natural (1996).
 The song was released on 24 February 1997 through Mushroom Records and was heavily remixed for its single release.
 "Natural" peaked at number six on the UK Singles Chart and briefly charted in Germany and the Flanders region of Belgium.

 Critical reception

-A reviewer from Music Week rated the song three out of five, adding, "More reggae-lite from the impeccably pecced Aussie.
+A reviewer from Music Week gave the song three out of five, adding, "More reggae-lite from the impeccably pecced Aussie.
 His huge fanbase should guarantee another Top 10."
+Gavin Reeve from Smash Hits gave "Natural" four out of five, writing, "It's the title track off the album and a top swingy-beaty choon it is too, with Pete in fine voice and lots of those little 'wicky-wicky' noises that you get nowadays in the background.
+Watch it gently tickle the top end of the charts.
+Oo-er!"